Salsa Matcha Guide: Authentic Recipes, Storage Science & Ingredient Selection

 Types of Salsa You Need to Know

-Salsa isn't just one sauce—it's a family of condiments with distinct flavors and textures.
-Understanding the differences helps you choose the right type for your dish.
+Salsa isn't just one sauce—it's a family of condiments with distinct flavors and textures rooted in Mesoamerican history.
+Understanding the evolution from pre-Hispanic preparations to modern variations helps you choose the right type for your dish.
+Archaeological evidence shows tomato-based salsas emerged after Spanish colonization, while tomatillo varieties trace back to Aztec recipes documented in the 16th-century Florentine Codex.

 • Pico de Gallo: Fresh, chunky, and uncooked.
 Made with diced tomatoes, onions, cilantro, lime, and jalapeños.
 Perfect for topping tacos or eating with chips.